 English.

-Architecture, Evening walks, Financial Institutions, Gardens and open spaces, General city tour, Jewish history, Journalism and the press, Public art, River Thames.
+Architecture, Corporate Tours, Evening walks, Financial Institutions, Gardens and open spaces, General city tour, Jewish history, Journalism and the press, Public art, River Thames.

 Paul Lincoln is a City of London and Open City guide.
 He is a member of the City of London Guide Lecturers’ Association and lives in the City on Golden Lane Estate where he coordinates the campaign: Imagine Golden Lane at Net Zero.
 Paul’s guided tours reflect his interest in the politics of the City of London as well as post-war architecture, landscape and urban design.

-Paul has recently retired from the role of editor at Landscape, the journal of the Landscape Institute.
-He also hosts the Talking Landscape podcast.
+Paul was formerly editor of Landscape, the journal of the Landscape Institute.
+He also hosts the Soil Matters podcast.

 Paul is a printmaker based at East London Printmakers.

-Paul has an MA in Cities, Design and Regeneration from London Metropolitan University and an MA in Politics, Philosophy and Economics.
+Paul has an MA in Cities, Design and Regeneration from London Metropolitan University and an MA in Politics, Philosophy and Economics from New College, Oxford.